EvanPerreau/AnsiPasFormat/readme.md

 # AnsiPasFormat

-PasBuild is a pascal unit was created to make it easier to format text in terminals.
+AnsiPasFormat is a pascal unit was created to make it easier to format text in terminals.
 Created by [Evan Perreau](https://dev-boost.fr).

 ## Requierment